vasilionjea/veggie_ipsum/README.md

-# VeggieIpsum
+# Veggie Ipsum Gem

-Nothing important here... go away!  :)
+Nothing important here go away!  :)
+- ...not a gem for actual use.
+- ...just for learning purposes.

 ## Installation